(884793) 2017 VR12

 ' is a sub-kilometer asteroid with a somewhat elongated and angular shape, approximately 160 m in diameter.
-It is classified as near-Earth object and potentially hazardous asteroid of the Apollo or Amor group.
+It is classified as a near-Earth object and potentially hazardous asteroid of the Apollo or Amor group.
 The V-type asteroid has a rotation period of approximately 1.5 hours.
 It was first observed on 10 November 2017 by the 60-inch Pan-STARRS 1 telescope at Haleakala Observatory in Hawaii.

 Orbit and classification

 It orbits the Sun at a distance of 1.0–1.7 AU once every 1 years and 7 months (585 days; semi-major axis of 1.37 AU).
 Its orbit has an eccentricity of 0.27 and an inclination of 9° with respect to the ecliptic. is a V-type asteroid with a bright surface.